 You might also want to add a new line after the equal sign at the start, so that all statements line up perfectly.

 When I press return, the formula works the same as the original.

 But the new formula is easier to read and edit.
 It actually looks like the commission table, so it's a lot easier to find and change specific values.

-So remember that Excel doesn't care about extra white space in formulas — you're free to add new lines or extra space as you like.
+So remember that Excel doesn't care about extra white space — you're free to add new lines or extra space as you like.